Strategy11/formidable-forms/readme.txt

 >
 > Or start with the [Lite vs Pro comparison](https://formidableforms.com/knowledgebase/what-is-the-difference-between-the-lite-free-and-pro-version/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

-Embrace the limitless possibilities for crafting a lead form, survey, poll, subscription form, request a quote form, payment form, user registration form, and beyond.
+Embrace the limitless possibilities for crafting a lead form, poll, subscription form, request a quote form, payment form, user registration form, and beyond.
 Dubbed the Swiss Army Knife of WordPress, Formidable integrates seamlessly into your tech ecosystem.

 == Effortless Drag & Drop Form Maker ==

 Harness the power of Formidable's drag and drop form creator, equipped with essential fields for crafting solution-oriented WP forms fast.
-Build unlimited surveys, quiz forms, price calculators, and more with ease.
+Build unlimited quiz forms, price calculators, and more with ease.

 == Robust Entry Management for Free Web Forms ==